coderoflagos/spin-reactjs/README.md

 ### Using the template

-Firstly, you need to install the install the template with the Spin CLI:
+Firstly, you need to install the template with the Spin CLI:

 ```
 $ spin templates install --git https://github.com/coderoflagos/spin-reactjs.git